National Burger Day: Juicy burger deals Monday collide with Memorial Day

-Memorial Day is considered the unofficial start of summer and a popular day to grab a burger.
+This year, there's an additional reason to enjoy a beefy patty whether you attend a holiday weekend barbecue or go to your favorite restaurant.
+Monday is National Burger Day.

-This year, there's an additional reason to enjoy a beef patty whether you attend a holiday weekend barbecue or go to your favorite restaurant.
-Monday is National Burger Day and several restaurants are celebrating with deals.
+According to NationalToday.com, America’s top 10 burger chains are: McDonald’s, Five Guys, Wendy’s, Burger King, Steak ‘n Shake, In-N-Out Burger, Culver’s, Sonic, Whataburger and White Castle.

 Offers.com did its own survey breaking down each state's favorite hamburger restaurant.
 Five Guys was the top pick for 32 states, followed by Wendy’s with 10, McDonald’s with four and Burger King and Carl Jr.’s had two states a piece.